 In Illinois, we’re making it easier for kids to develop healthy habits.

-More than 1,350 schools serving nearly 756,000 students across the state have joined Healthier Generation’s Healthy Schools Program, creating healthier school environments for children to thrive.
-Since 2007, 51 Illinois schools have been recognized with National Healthy Schools Awards for their outstanding efforts.
+Over 1,200 schools serving more than 672,000 students across the state have joined Healthier Generation’s Healthy Schools Program, creating healthier school environments for children to thrive.
+Since 2007, 54 Illinois schools have been recognized with National Healthy Schools Awards for their outstanding efforts.

-We’ve also made it easier for nearly 13,500 youth in 88 out-of-school time programs to eat right and move more through our Healthy Out-of-School Time Initiative.
+We’ve also made it easier for more than 14,000 youth in 96 out-of-school time programs to eat right and move more through our Healthy Out-of-School Time Initiative.